 When considering Bluetooth 5.0 over its’ predecessor Bluetooth 4.2 please remember a few key points:

-Panasonic is a proud member of many standard groups and invest millions of dollars every year in the development and adaptation of new standards.
-As a 100 years old company, Panasonic believes that new standards are the key for better and safer devices.
+Panasonic is a proud member of many standard groups and invests millions of dollars every year in the development and adaptation of new standards.
+As a 100 years old company, Panasonic believes that new standards are the key to better and safer devices.
 New products using standard-driven devices provide a better life and a better world.